bottlenoselabs/flecs-cs/README.md

 1. Download and install [.NET 6](https://dotnet.microsoft.com/download).
 2. Fork the repository using GitHub or clone the repository manually with submodules: `git clone --recurse-submodules [git@github.com:lithiumtoast/flecs-cs`.
-3. Build the native library by running `bash ./library.sh`.
-(Building for Windows requires MSYS2 or Windows Subsystem for Linux with Ubuntu).
+3. Build the native library by running `library.sh`.
+(Use Git BASH on Windows https://git-scm.com/download/win).
 4. Add the C# project `./src/cs/production/flecs-cs/flecs-cs.csproj` to your solution:
 ```xml
 <ItemGroup>